root-project/root/docbook/users-guide/Trees.md

 chain.SetBranchAddress("event", &event);

    // Start main loop on all events In case you want to read only a few
-   // branches, use TChain::SetBranchStatus to activate a branch.</emphasis>
+   // branches, use TChain::SetBranchStatus to activate a branch.
 Int_t nevent = chain.GetEntries();
 for (Int_t i=0;i<nevent;i++) {
 // read complete accepted event in memory